PWhiddy/PokemonRedExperiments/README.md

 Note that the Pokemon.gb file MUST be in the main directory and your current directory MUST be the `baselines/` directory in order for this to work.

 ### Training the Model
 Note: By default this can use up to ~100G of RAM.
-You can decrease this by reducing the number of CPUs or episode length, but it may affect the results.
+You can decrease this by reducing the `num_cpu` or `ep_length`, but it may affect the results.
 Also, the model behavior may become degenerate for up to the first 50 training iterations or so before starting to improve.
-This could probably be fixed with better hyperparameters but I haven't had the time or resources to sweep these.
+This could likely be fixed with better hyperparameters but I haven't had the time or resources to sweep these.
 1. Previous steps 1-3
 2. Run:
 ```python run_baseline_parallel.py```